 So, what should you do if you get hit by a vehicle with an expired inspection sticker?
-At Brian White & Associates, PC, we recommend taking the following steps to protect your health as well as your financial future:
+At Attorney Brian White Personal Injury Lawyers, we recommend taking the following steps to protect your health as well as your financial future:

 Seek Medical Treatment (If Necessary)